PritRaj1/symbolic-kan/README.md

 - **α0**: Initital step size for linesearch.

 ### Pipeline
-- **num_epochs**: Number of training epochs.
-Defines how many times the training process will iterate over the entire dataset.
+- **max_iters**: Total number of iterations permissible to thje optimisation algorithm.
+Not the same as epochs.
 - **num_grid_updates**: Number of times to update the grid.
 Indicates how frequently the grid used for interpolation or approximation will be updated during training.
 - **final_grid_epoch**: Epoch at which to stop updating the grid.
 Defines when to cease further updates to the grid.
 - **normalise_data**: Flag indicating whether to normalize the input data. `true` or `false` value determines if the input data should be scaled.